geoffviola/geoffviola.github.io/_posts/2019-01-27-code-searching-keyboard-shortcuts.md

 ![Amadeus Touch Typing](https://i.imgur.com/60G7oBj.gif "Amadeus Touch Typing")

 I often find myself finding files by names and searching for code snippets by strings throughout a folder structure.
 IDEs do this and more when everything is set up properly.
-Unfortunately, sometimes it takes longer to setup the project than to do basic text based operations.
+Unfortunately, sometimes it takes longer to set up the project than to do basic text based operations.
 The following is a table of some common operations in a code base for various code bases.

 | Editor |  Find File | Find Text |
 | --- | --- | --- |